qunying/adaview/README.md

 have in a PS/PDF reader, but none of the existing ones have them all.
 And I would also like it to be simple.

-Currently just use ghostscript for both PS and PDF.
-Latter maybe use mupdf for PDF reading.
+Currently just use [Ghostscript](http://ghostscript.com)  for both PS and PDF.
+Latter maybe use [mupdf](http://mupdf.com) for PDF reading.

 Some plan features:
   1. Could change the backgroud color easily.